EdgeDLT/shrike/readme.md

 1. Clone or otherwise download the GUI folder.
 2. Run the API following the above instructions, or update the path in `/constants/index.js` to use the hosted version (coming soon).
 3. Serve the GUI locally with `npm run dev` and open it in your browser at `http://127.0.0.1:5173/`.

+## LIB

+A shared library for Shrike components.
+It currently only contains Neo data conversion methods, but will be expanded with other functions and models over time when refactoring.